Chia-Network/website/README.md

         `<span data-l10n-id="new-text-section">This is a new section of text</span>`

-- Before adding new translation entries, make sure one does not already exist by checking the [app.en-US.ftl](locales/app.en-US.ftl)
+- Before adding new translation entries, make sure one does not already exist by checking the [app.en-US.ftl](website/locales/app.en-US.ftl)

-- Add new text entries and english translations to [app.en-US.ftl](locales/app.en-US.ftl)
+- Add new text entries and english translations to `app.en-US.ftl'

-- Add the same entries to the remaining [translation files](locales/)
+- Add the same entries to the remaining [translation files](website/locales/)

 ## Guidelines for new html files